Conditional Access: Require MFA for all users

 - Under Cloud apps or actions > Include, select All cloud apps.

-- Under Exclude, select any applications that do not require multi-factor authentication.
+- Under Exclude, select any applications that don't require multi-factor authentication.

 - Under Access controls > Grant, select Grant access, Require multi-factor authentication, and select Select.

-- Confirm your settings and set Enable policy to On.
+- Confirm your settings and set Enable policy to Report-only.